Volkswagen settlement projects

 Marine decarbonization grants

 While docked, ocean-going vessels often burn dirty fuel that increases harmful air pollution near ports.
-We have invested $40 million to reduce emissions by electrifying one of the state’s largest ferries and installing shore power at three terminals in Washington to supply electricity to docked vessels.
+We have invested $40 million to reduce emissions by electrifying one of the state’s largest ferries and installing shore power at three terminals to supply electricity to docked vessels.

 bus icon